rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 * use JFrog’s BinTray to rerelease new Java drivers in the future
 * access DNSimple to change our domain settings

 And a lot more.
-If this is not enough, this allowed us to move the download and update servers to DigitalOcean, which certificate [expired](https://github.com/rethinkdb/rethinkdb/issues/6764).
+All of this allowed us to move the download and update servers to DigitalOcean, of which the certificate was [expired](https://github.com/rethinkdb/rethinkdb/issues/6764).

-There are still some credentials we have not recover yet, but we are continuously working to get the credentials back and create a secret store for them to prevent similar situations.
+There are still some credentials we have yet to recover, but we are continuously working to get the credentials back and create a secret store for them to prevent similar situations.

 ### Website and documentation